Biography

 Nikolaj Szeps-Znaider

-A recipient of several awards, Giulia was an artist-in-residence of the Società dei Concerti di Milano and won the Giovanna Maniezzo Prize from the Accademia Chigiana.
-She has also won the Roscini-Padalino Prize 2022 from the Fondazione Perugia Musica Classica and received scholarships from Settimane del Teatro Olimpico di Vicenza, Stiftung Villa Musica (2024–2027), the Accademia Chigiana, CIDIM for the “Talenti Musicali Italiani nel Mondo” project, and Associazione De Sono of Turin as a 2024 scholar.
+Winner of numerous awards, Giulia has been Artist in Residence at the Società dei Concerti di Milano and recipient of the Giovanna Maniezzo Prize from the Accademia Chigiana.
+She has also won the 2022 Roscini-Padalino Prize from the Fondazione Perugia Musica Classica and received scholarships from the Settimane del Teatro Olimpico di Vicenza, the Accademia Chigiana, CIDIM for the “Talenti Musicali Italiani nel Mondo” project, and the Associazione De Sono di Torino.
+Since June 2024, Giulia has been selected as a fellow of the Stiftung Villa Musica.

-As a chamber musician, she frequently collaborates with pianist Lorenzo Nguyen (Trio Concept - ex Chagall).
-In March 2024, they released a CD for Suonare News featuring works by Respighi, Ravel, and Dvořák.
-At fifteen years old, Giulia recorded Leclair’s Sonata for Two Violins No. 2, Op.
-3 for Decca Universal on the album Le Violon Noir II alongside her father, Guido Rimonda.
-At nineteen year old, she joined Archi Magazine’s team for the online series "Staccato," collaborating with artists like Renaud Capuçon, Julian Rachlin, Vadim Repin, Luigi Piovano, Giovanni Gnocchi, and the Quartetto di Cremona at leading Italian concert venues.
+She collaborates regularly with pianist Lorenzo Nguyen (Trio Concept, formerly Trio Chagall).
+In March 2024 they released a CD for Suonare News featuring works by Respighi, Ravel, and Dvořák.
+At the age of fifteen, she recorded Leclair’s Sonata for Two Violins No. 2, Op.
+3 for Decca Universal, together with her father, as part of the album Le Violon Noir II.
+At nineteen, she joined the editorial team of Archi Magazine for the online series Staccato, working with artists such as Renaud Capuçon, Julian Rachlin, Vadim Repin, Luigi Piovano, Giovanni Gnocchi, and the Quartetto di Cremona in leading Italian concert seasons.

-Giulia performs on a 1720 Domenico Montagnana violin and a 1983 Dario Vernè violin, named “Al tuo cammino”, generously donated by the Vernè family.
+Giulia plays a 1720 Domenico Montagnana violin and a 1983 Dario Vernè violin named “Al tuo cammino” generously donated by the Vernè family.